 Most trips last one week with weekends used for group travel.
 Alternative Breaks combine day hiking, trail work, exploration, crew camaraderie, and FUN into a weeks time and are scheduled for your student group to participate during your school break.
 Never been hiking or done trail work before?
 We welcome you!
 Alternative Breaks don’t require any prior trail work experience, just a good attitude and a willingness to get a little dirty!

 Lodging options vary depending on the trip you choose.
 Alternative Breaks will offer either indoor accommodations (bunkhouses, cabins, lodges) or access to a campground site where you bring your own tent and camping supplies.
-All location will offer access to indoor bathrooms and either a full service kitchen or camp cooking gear for meal prep.
+All locations will offer access to indoor bathrooms and either a full-service kitchen or camp cooking gear for meal prep.
 All locations will be implementing social distancing, increased cleaning and hygiene practices, and volunteers will be required to wear face coverings indoors.

 Make new friends and share laughter over a campfire.
 Experience an amazing sense of accomplishment after building a bridge or restoring a neglected trail.
 Connect with the land.
 Experience nature first-hand.
 Spend your break doing something that makes a lasting difference.